BayraktarLab/opt_flow_reg/README.md

 ## Optical flow based registration for immunofluorescence images

 These scripts perform fine registration using warping.
-A map for warping is calculated using RLOF optical flow algorithm, by OpenCV.
+A map for warping is calculated using Farneback optical flow algorithm, by OpenCV.
 Although images are MINMAX normalized during processing, optical flow algorithms expect images to have similar pixel intensities.